What to expect from Apple at WWDC 2019

 iOS 13

 The most notable interface change here, though, might be the inclusion of a system-wide dark mode, since smartphone fans have come to regard them as must-haves.
-Based on images obtained by 9to5Mac, exactly how dark things look depends on what you're looking at — the homescreen is left largely untouched, save for the new, dark background for the app tray.
+Based on images obtained by 9to5Mac, exactly how dark things look depends on what you're looking at: The home screen is left largely untouched, save for the new dark background for the app tray.
 The difference is much more notable when you're looking at primarily white apps, like Apple Music, which benefit from a full makeover.
 And since OLED screens like the ones used across Apple's most recent iPhones don't use any power to display the color black, it's possible dark mode could at least marginally improve your device's battery life.

 Expect a lot of changes to Apple's suite of default iOS apps.
-A detailed Bloomberg report suggests Messages will get a new design that adds profile pictures and more nuanced privacy settings, all leading to a distinctly WhatsApp-y experience.
+A detailed Bloomberg report suggests Messages will get a new design that adds profile pictures and more-nuanced privacy settings, all leading to a distinctly WhatsApp-y experience.
 The stock Mail app, meanwhile, could get the ability to mute threads and automatically sort emails into buckets for categories like "travel" and "purchases."
-Considering how barebones the iOS Mail app has always been, these changes will go a long way in making it feel more complete compared to the many sophisticated options available in the App Store.
-Similarly, the stock Reminders app should also get fleshed out with a new design that's better for managing all your tasks in progress.
+Considering how bare bones the iOS Mail app has always been, these changes will go a long way in making it feel more complete compared to the many sophisticated options available in the App Store.
+Similarly, the stock Reminders app should also get fleshed out with a new design that's better for managing all of your tasks in progress.

-The list goes on: you'd be smart to expect updates to apps like Books, Maps and Find My Friends, which could be combined with Find my iPhone into an all-in-one locator app.
+The list goes on: You'd be smart to expect updates to apps like Books, Maps and Find My Friends, which could be combined with Find my iPhone into an all-in-one locator app.
 Safari could get a proper download manager, bringing it in line with its Mac counterpart.
 And if we're lucky, Apple could unveil a swipe-to-type input method for the iOS keyboard, though Bloomberg suggests this feature might remain under wraps for now.

 What about iPads?